What is Container Closure Testing?

 Why is Container Closure Testing important?

-Ensuring the integrity of the container closure is critical for maintaining the safety and efficacy of pharmaceutical products.
+Ensuring the integrity of the container closure is critical for maintaining the safety of pharmaceutical products.
 Without proper testing, there is a risk of contamination and loss of sterility of the product, which can lead to product recalls and harm to patients.

 Leading regulatory bodies, including the European Medicines Agency (EMA) and the United States Pharmacopeia (USP), underscore the significance of Container Closure Testing by incorporating it into their guidelines for pharmaceutical manufacturing.
 Compliance with these guidelines is necessary for obtaining and maintaining product approval.